 Any illusions within a 30’ cube are dispelled.
 Illusions partially within the spell’s area of effect are truncated or distorted.

-I like the idea of using a cube here rather than a radius effect because it neatly chops illusory scenes along a clear boundary, while capturing most large illusory creatures.
+I like the idea of using a cube here rather than a radius effect because it neatly chops illusory scenes along a clear boundary, while capturing most large illusory creatures.6.
+Fear*

 Illusionist 3, Magic-User 4